divonlan/genozip/docs/advanced.rst

           |

-.. option:: --debug-allthesame  Z. See contexts that are marked as "all the same" and are removed or shrunk.
+.. option:: --debug-generate  Z. See contexts that are marked as "all the same" and are removed or shrunk.

           |